WordCats and MathCats

 UA's Wilma is not just a Wildcat but also a WordCat having fun helping Andy to read.

-WordCats and MathCats Program is a Federal Work Study Program (If you do not posses Federal Work Study from Financial Aid, you do not qualify to apply to become a WordCats MathCats Tutor)
+WordCats and MathCats Program is a Federal Work-Study Program (If you do not possess Federal Work-Study from Financial Aid, you do not qualify to apply to become a WordCats MathCats Tutor)

 WordCats and MathCats (formerly America Reads*America Counts) are College of Education programs designed to raise reading and math skills in young children.
 Studies show that sustained individualized attention and after-school tutoring help children learn these important life skills.

 Since 1997, the University of Arizona has been a site for both the America Reads and America Counts programs.
-Students who are eligible for federal work-study and have an interest in working with children may be hired as tutors and are placed in K-8 classrooms.
-Students may also participate as volunteers, and a few paid positions for students who are not work-study eligible are sometimes available.
+Students who are eligible for federal work-study and have an interest in working with children may be hired as tutors and are placed in K-12 classrooms.
+Students may also participate as volunteers.

 WordCats*MathCats provide opportunities for college students who wish to become teachers to gain valuable supervised classroom experience.
-Tutors work with elementary students who can benefit from one-on-one support.
+Tutors work with elementary, middle or even high school students who can benefit from one-on-one support.
 Tutors usually work with one teacher and selected students.

 The College of Education offers training for WordCats and MathCats tutors at the beginning of each semester.
 The training continues under the guidance of school professionals, college faculty and graduate students.

-For more information about either program, please contact Jun Li @ email@example.com or call 520-626-1204.
-To apply to the program and submit an application or for general questions, please email Michelle Tellez @ firstname.lastname@example.org or call 520-626-1204.
+For more information about either program, please contact our new coordinator Tasnim Alshuli.
+To apply to the program, to submit an application or for general questions please email Michelle Tellez-Stra or call 520-621-8428.